wnyc/django-crowdsourcing/docs/producers/options.rst

 * *map*: Maps require 1 or more fieldnames.
 Only location questions make sense.
 Crowdsourcing will draw a map and put a marker down for every submission that has a recognizable address in the question referenced in the fieldnames.
 * *bar*: Bar charts have an x axis and 1 or more y axes, entered in the fieldnames.
 * *line*: Line charts are identical to bar charts except that they use connected lines between points instead of vertical bars.
+* *slideshow*: Crowdsourcing will display one slideshow per fieldname.
+Only photo upload questions make sense as slideshows.

 **Fieldnames**